 - Gain great rural and remote skills that can be transferred to many other clinical settings

 - Connect with a network of travel nurses in the region

 - Travel communities are based on operations’ needs.
 Every effort will be made to give you six weeks’ notice before you’re assigned to a travel community.
 NH will pay travel costs in accordance with local policy, including a paid travel day of 10.5 hours (11.5 hours’ work) for each direction of travel.
 10.5 hours will be paid regardless of whether the travel day is shorter or longer due to unforeseen circumstances (weather, construction, etc.).
 Per NH policy, a meal per diem will be provided on travel days.

-- A NH fleet vehicle or rental car will also be provided to you during your stay in the community.
+- Where available, a NH fleet vehicle or rental car will also be provided to you during your stay in the community.

 Accommodation & meals

 - During your stay in the travel location, accommodation will be provided.
 Wherever possible, a kitchenette will be included.

 - Spouse, guests or family joining in the accommodation may be considered on a case by case basis depending on the type of accommodation available.